 Jimmy Zachariah is the Chief Executive of the BACA charity and is a Governor of the College.
 The BACA charity has a sub-contract with the College to deliver Entry level 1 English, Maths and ICT to vulnerable Unaccompanied Asylum Seeking young people who are not ready to attend lessons in a mainstream learning environment.
-The College paid the BACA Charity £10,547 in relation to this work in 2021/22 (2020/21 £13,235).
-At year end the amount owed to the BACA charity was £2.1k.
-(2020/21 the BACA Charity owed £1.7k to the College).
+The College paid the BACA Charity £23,709.78 in relation to this work in 2022/23 (2021/22 £10,547).
+At year end the amount owed to the BACA charity was £4.8k, (2021/22 £2.1k)

 Joyce Black is a Governor of the College; transactions were entered into during the year for the hire of car parking facilities of £600.
-At year end, the amounts owed to WQE and Regent College Group were £150 (2020/21 - £180).
+At year end, the amounts owed to WQE and Regent College Group were £150 (2021/22 - £150).

-The total expenses paid to or on behalf of the Governors during the year was £Nil (2020/21: Nil).
+The total expenses paid to or on behalf of the Governors during the year was £Nil (2021/22: Nil).
 This normally represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor Meetings and events in their official capacity.

-No Governor has received any remuneration or waived payments from the College or its subsidiaries during the year (2021/22: £NiI).
+No Governor has received any remuneration or waived payments from the College or its subsidiaries during the year (2021/22: £Nil).

-25 BUSINESS LINKS
+24 BUSINESS LINKS